The 10 Best Electronic Drum Headphones (2024)

 When talking about renowned manufacturers of audio equipment, Beyerdynamic is an important company with a long tradition that dates back to the 1920s.
 Because of this, they make one of the most popular headphones for electronic drummers – the Beyerdynamic DT 770 PRO 80 Ohm.

 As the word PRO in their name suggests, these headphones can be used for professional playing sessions, which also makes them more than suitable for home practice.
 They are a very well-respected model of headphones and come at a very affordable price range for this class.

 What makes this pair of headphones so popular is their quality.
 As for the technical aspects, the Beyerdynamic DT 770 covers the frequency range from 5 Hz to 35 kHz.
 There are 32-Ohm, 80-Ohm, and 250-Ohm versions, respectively.
 The cable is one-sided, which is a practical design feature for electronic drummers when playing live sessions.

 Higher OHM levels will require more power from your sound source to amplify the volume (or high OHM levels will require an external amp).
 The 80-Ohm is a good model to go with.
 If you want to use it additionally straight from your phone or mp3 player then the 32-Ohm would be the best one to use.

-The last pair of headphones in this overview will be the Roland RH-5.
-The good sound, attractive design and comfortable ergonomic features of these headphones make them a great choice for long home-drumming practice sessions.
+Another Roland pair on this list, this time a more affordable option – the Roland RH-5.
+The good sound, attractive design, and comfortable ergonomic features of these headphones make them a great choice for long home-drumming practice sessions.